-Spacetime gas (aka Superfluid, Bose-Einstein condensate, quantum vacuum) includes spacetime particles as well as all photons and neutrinos passing through, dominated by those that have traveled so far in the (possibly infinite) universe that their temperature has dropped to near absolute zero Kelvin as they yielded energy during their journey.
-The reduction in temperature of these photons and neutrinos has been lost in reactions, primarily due to galaxy local spacetime gas expansion.
-The gas may also include any composite particle products of multiple photons and/or multiple neutrinos that react at some temperature and/or particles forged in some other reaction.
+Spacetime æther (aka quantum vacuum) includes spacetime particles as well as all photons and neutrinos passing through, dominated by those that have traveled so far in the (possibly infinite) universe that their temperature has dropped to near absolute zero Kelvin as they yielded energy during their journey.
+The reduction in temperature of these photons and neutrinos has been lost in reactions, primarily due to galaxy local spacetime æther expansion.
+The æther may also include any composite particle products of multiple photons and/or multiple neutrinos that react at some temperature and/or particles forged in some other reaction.
 These may include axions or gravitons.

-The spacetime gas has a black body spectrum of 2.7 Kelvin.
+The spacetime æther has a black body spectrum of 2.7 Kelvin.
 The general relativity (GR) and quantum mechanics (QM) era science has mistakenly attributed this radiation to a cosmic microvave background from the incorrectly conceived Big Bang.

 Squaring Spacetime Æther with GR and QM

 How do we square these ideas with quantum mechanics (QM) and general relativity (GR)?
 Surely we must find a way to finesse right in between them, because both theories are so successful.
 Absolutely!
 It’s all a matter of the scale of precision.
 GR and QM do well at their scale and where they apply.

 The first stipulation is that quantum mechanics must adapt such that each field is strictly limited to one that could be created by a collection of classical particles observing a set of wave equations, the classical particles being the electrino and the positrino, each 1/Nth charge.